 What To Do In Bad Weather?

-If you can’t go outdoor due to bad weather, here are some examples for exercising indoors:
+If you can’t go outdoors due to bad weather, here are some examples of exercising indoors:

 (i) Going to a gym or fitness center and using the treadmill, elliptical machine, stationary bike, or rowing machine